 Do I have the space to store this?

 Within our finite amount of space, a portion of that space can be used for storage.
-Each thing we buy has a requirement for storage; such as perishable food that requires refrigeration.
+Each thing we buy has a requirement for storage; everything from tools that are kept in the garage cabinets, to perishable food that requires refrigeration.
 When you fill your fridge to capacity, you run the risk of food going bad because you cannot consume it fast enough.
 Lesson: Buying too much food is wasteful, in terms of throwing away food & the money I spent on excess that I didn’t consume.
 Food isn’t the only thing this applies to.
 Adequate storage is a must for everything I buy.

 Do I already have this, or something similar?